0xKitsune/EVM-Puzzles-Walkthrough/README.md

 # Puzzle #6

 5 puzzles down, 5 to go!
-As usual, give the puzzle a go, then feel free to come back here for the solution and explanation.
+As usual, give the puzzle a try, then feel free to come back here for the solution and explanation.

 ```js
 ############